Comparison Guide

 Full landed cost

-- Includes shipping, duty, tax, insurance, and handling
+- Includes shipping, customs duty, VAT/tax, insurance, and handling

-- Gives reliable price floor and margin base
+- Useful for price floors and margin validation

 Landed cost per unit = (Product cost + Shipping + Duty + VAT/Tax + Insurance + Other fees) / Units received